-Notice is Hereby Given that the Annual Meeting of the Shareholders of Charles & Colvard, Ltd. (the "Company") will be held at the Sheraton Imperial Hotel, 4700 Emperor Boulevard, Durham, North Carolina, on Monday, May 20, 2002 at 10:00 A.M., Eastern Daylight Savings Time, for the following purposes:
+Notice is Hereby Given that the Annual Meeting of the Shareholders of Charles & Colvard, Ltd. (the "Company") will be held at the Sheraton Imperial Hotel, 4700 Emperor Boulevard, Durham, North Carolina, on Monday, May 12, 2003 at 10:00 A.M., Eastern Daylight Savings Time, for the following purposes:

-- To elect 5 members to the Board of Directors whose terms expire at the annual meeting on May 20, 2002; - To consider and vote upon a proposal to ratify the appointment of Deloitte & Touche LLP as independent auditors for the year ending December 31, 2002; and - 3.
+- 1. To elect six members to the Board of Directors to serve until the annual meeting in 2004; - To consider and vote upon a proposal to ratify the appointment of Deloitte & Touche LLP as independent auditors for the year ending December 31, 2003; - 3.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 28, 2002 as the record date for the determination of shareholders entitled to vote at the meeting.
+The Board of Directors has fixed the close of business on March 25, 2003 as the record date for the determination of shareholders entitled to vote at the meeting.
 Accordingly, only shareholders who are holders of record at the close of business on that date are entitled to notice of and to vote at the meeting.